 The Upper Circuit

-The best part about the Argentina side of the falls is the extensive walking trails, divided into the Upper and Lower Circuits.
-And since there are so many trails here, the crowds are dispersed among them and the experience of viewing the falls is nowhere near as chaotic as on the Brazilian side.
+The best part about the Argentine side of the falls is the extensive walking trails, divided into the Upper and Lower Circuits.
+And since there are so many trails here, the crowds are dispersed among them, and the experience of viewing the falls is nowhere near as chaotic as on the Brazilian side.

 The Upper Circuit of the falls is the most paradisiacal area in the park.
 I was often reminded of the Lord of the Rings scenery as the veils of the falls came into view along the trail.
 Depending on how much you linger, you could complete the circuit in 1 hour or spend half a day exploring the different viewpoints.